-Understanding How Rhode Island’s Bicycle Laws Can Protect You
+How Can Rhode Island’s Bicycle Laws Protect You?

 The State of Rhode Island is pro-bicycling.
 Under state law, cyclists are granted the same rights and subject to the same responsibilities for the use of roads as operators of motor vehicles.
 Bicyclists must ride in the same direction as traffic, not more than two abreast and as far to the right as is practical, for example.
 Bicycle riders must obey stop lights, stop signs and other traffic signals.
 Bicycles must also have reflectors and, if ridden at night, headlamps.

 Meanwhile the state has built more than 60 miles of bike paths and lanes throughout the state, and has enacted additional laws governing their use.